deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 {{< lead >}}

-Large language models (LLMs) often produce inaccurate or fabricated information, a problem known as hallucination.
-This paper introduces DeCoRe, a method to reduce these hallucinations.
-DeCoRe identifies and masks specific attention heads within the LLM (called 'retrieval heads') that are responsible for retrieving information from the provided context.
-By comparing the output of the original LLM with the output of the LLM where these retrieval heads are masked, DeCoRe dynamically adjusts the final output, reducing hallucinations.
-Experiments show DeCoRe significantly improves performance on tasks requiring high contextual fidelity like summarization, instruction following, and open-book question answering.
-The method is training-free, making it easily adaptable to various LLMs.
+Large language models (LLMs) sometimes produce incorrect or nonsensical outputs, a phenomenon known as 'hallucinations.'
+This paper introduces DeCoRe (Decoding by Contrasting Retrieval Heads), a new technique to reduce these hallucinations.
+DeCoRe identifies and temporarily deactivates specific parts of the LLM (retrieval heads) responsible for pulling information from context, creating an output prone to hallucinations.
+It then compares this 'hallucinated' output to the normal LLM output.
+By strategically weighting these two outputs based on their uncertainty, DeCoRe produces a final, more accurate and less hallucinatory result.
+Experiments show that DeCoRe significantly improves the accuracy of LLMs on tasks requiring strong contextual understanding, such as summarization and question answering.

 {{< /lead >}}